What's the Philosophy of Tinkers World ?

 Tinwares were being produced in London by 1630's, being known as Crooked Lane Wares (from the street where they were made.)
 The first Guild or Union for Tinkers was called "The Worshipful Company of Tinplate workers" founded in London in 1670, incorporated as a separate London Livery Company.

-We at Tinkers World would like to keep alive the craft, the products and the journey of tinsmithing.
+We at Tinkers World would like to keep the craft, the products and the journey of tinsmithing alive.
 We endeavour to reintroduce the romantic charm of tinware, offering products hand made, of excellent quality and old world charm.
 We encourage any would be tinkers to sign up for workshops or gather regularly for some sessions and become the "worshipful company of tinplate workers".

 Equipment and materials sales are offered as well.